OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/main-gdd.md

 ## 🎯 Executive Summary

-**I Drank The Wine** is a roguelike side-scrolling brawler that combines intense skill-based combat with a deeply philosophical narrative about karma, cause and effect, and the cycle of evil in our world.
+**I Drank The Wine: Inheritance** is a roguelike side-scrolling brawler that combines intense skill-based combat with a deeply philosophical narrative about identity, inheritance, karma, and the cycle of anger that burns away false selves to reveal who we truly are.

 **Genre:** Roguelike Side-Scrolling Brawler
 **Platform:** PC (Primary), Mobile, Console (Planned)